 The STANDARDIZE function uses the following arguments:

-- X (required argument) – It is the value that we want to normalize.
+X (required argument) – This is the value that we want to normalize.

-- Mean (required argument) – It the arithmetic mean of the distribution.
+Mean (required argument) – The arithmetic mean of the distribution.

 How to use the STANDARDIZE Z-Score Function in Excel?

-To understand the uses of the STANDARDIZE function, let us consider an example:
+To understand the uses of the STANDARDIZE function, let‘s consider an example:

 Suppose we are given the following data: